Environmental management plan

 - Establishment of a treatment system for industrial water produced during the washing of cranes.

-- Installation of 12 filtering and disinfection systems to purify water from springs located in hydroelectric plants.
+- Installation of 12 filtration and disinfection systems to purify water from springs located in hydroelectric plants.

 - Placement of 6 pressure regulators in the inlet pipe in meters